Articles

 Financing

-Most businesses need to inject external capital occasionally.
-Here are six tips on things to consider before taking out a business loan.
+Most businesses need to raise external capital from time to time.
+Here are six tips to consider before taking out a business loan.

 Purpose of the loan

-Only borrow money when there is a clear purpose of the loan and a plan for how the money will be used to grow the business.
-It can be to finance purchases, invest in property or to hire someone.
-If you borrow money without a clear purpose, it means that your company incurs unnecessary costs.
+Only borrow money when there is a clear purpose for the loan and a plan to use the money to grow your business.
+This could be to finance a purchase, invest in new premises or hire someone.
+Borrowing money without a clear purpose means that your business will incur unnecessary costs.

 Loan amount and repayment period

-How much you borrow and the length of the repayment period you choose will affect the total cost.
-Borrow only as much money as you need and choose a repayment period that suits you and your business.
-Shorter repayment terms means that you have to make larger individual repayments, but that the overall cost of the loan will be lower.
+How much you borrow and the repayment period you choose will affect the cost.
+Borrow only as much money as you need and choose the repayment period that suits you and your business best.
+Shorter repayment periods mean higher repayments but lower costs.

 Look at the total cost

-It's easy to blindly look at the interest rate comparing business loans, but there are many other aspects that play into the cost of the loan.
-Invoice fees, setup fees and administrative fees are things that can have a big impact on the total cost.
-It's also important to check whether the interest rate that's presented is an annual or monthly interest rate.
-Make sure you know the total cost before you take out the loan so you don't get an unpleasant cost surprise later on.
+It is easy to focus on the interest rate when taking out a business loan, but there are many other aspects that affect the cost of the loan.
+Origination fees, arrangement fees and administration fees are all things that can have a big impact on the total cost.
+It is also important to check whether the interest rate presented is annual or monthly.
+Make sure you know the total cost before you take out the loan so that you don't get a price shock afterwards.

-There are different ways to pay off a loan, and it's important to look at your business's revenue stream to choose the option that works best.
-For example, if your business has mainly daily sales through card transactions, amortization in smaller amounts on a daily or weekly basis may be appropriate as it does not affect the liquidity too much.
-If you are paid by invoice instead, larger monthly repayments may be preferable.
+There are different arrangements for repaying a loan and it is important to look at your company's revenue flow to choose the most suitable option.
+For example, if your business has a high proportion of daily sales through card transactions, repaying in smaller amounts on a daily or weekly basis may be suitable as it does not affect cash flow too much.
+If you are paid by invoice instead, larger monthly installments may be preferable.

 Possibility of early repayment

-Needs can change over time, which is why it is important to ensure the possibility of paying off the loan in advance.
-With a loan with no commitment period, you can choose to repay the loan early if you no longer need it.
-This way you can lower the cost of the loan.
+Needs can change over time, which is why it is important to consider the possibility of repaying the loan early.
+With an open-end loan, you can choose to repay the loan early if you no longer need it.
+This way you can reduce the cost of the loan.

 Do your research

 Review your options before taking out a business loan.
-Compare different lenders to see which one can give you the offer that best suits your business.
-A tip is also to see what other customers think of a lender by reading reviews on Trustpilot, for example.
+Compare different lenders to see which one can give you the best deal for your business.
+It's also a good idea to see what other customers think of a lender by reading reviews on sites such as Trustpilot.

-Five tips for a stable economy in the business
+Five tips for a stable economy in your company

 7/6/2024